-“If I Knew Then…” is an ongoing series by Crain’s St. Louis, where executives, entrepreneurs and business leaders are asked about mistakes that have shaped their business philosophy.
+“If I Knew Then…” is an ongoing series by Crain’s St. Louis, where executives, entrepreneurs, and business leaders are asked about mistakes that have shaped their business philosophy.

-Abstrakt President and CEO, Scott Scully was recently featured in this series.
+Abstrakt President and CEO, Scott Scully, was recently featured in this series.
 You can review the original interview here, the information is also highlighted below.

 Underestimating the potential of millennials.

 There are a lot of different perceptions about millennials.
 They’ve gotten bad press about not wanting to work and wanting trophies.
 I was kind of on that bandwagon when we started Abstrakt.
-I think my mistake was maybe doing what each older generation does to the one coming up, which is kind of bashing the differences instead of plugging in and figuring out that those differences, if addressed, can really make for some intense productivity and a happy workforce.
+I think my mistake was maybe doing what each older generation does to the one coming up, which is kind of bashing the differences instead of plugging in and figuring out what those differences if addressed, can really make for some intense productivity and a happy workforce.

 I think, early on, we had some employee turnover because we were not providing the things millennials were looking for.
 And, at some point, we realized that things were changing and we needed to embrace them.
 So, we listened to the younger folks in our organization and really drilled into what they thought would be helpful in attracting millennials and keeping them there.

 “I’ve had this huge shift in how I feel about millennials.”

 I’ve had this huge shift in how I feel about millennials because, in my opinion, it’s the first generation that is 100 percent clear about what its members are looking for.
 And, honestly, the things they are looking for are just what good managers and a thoughtful company should provide anyway.